 Incredibly high quality paint pigments and perfect colors, with a depth and intensity which other paints can’t match, in a paint with such amazing texture and consistency that any and every technique or gesture becomes easier and more directly effective.
 True lightfastness and absolute stability make these pure, handmade Michael Harding oils the perfect choice for fine art, gallery and museum pieces and the most discerning clients, installations and shows.

 So many artists will tell you that there is no better oil paint going – without getting into fabulously expensive small-batch esoterica – and no paint that is more effective, more expressive or nicer to use.
-Michael Harding Artist oil paints are an easy choice for the very best oil paints available in individual tubes in 2021.
+Michael Harding Artist oil paints are an easy choice for the very best oil paints available in individual tubes on the market today.

 Please note that the above link is for a single tube of Titanium White – to see the whole range of colors, follow this link to the full selection of Michael Harding products on Amazon.